JamesMulqueeney/Automated-3D-Feature-Extraction/README.md

 # Automated-3D-Feature-Extraction
-Code linked to the paper: How many specimens make a sufficient training set for automated 3D feature extraction?
-DOI:
+Code linked to the paper: How many specimens make a sufficient training set for automated three-dimensional feature extraction?
+DOI:https://doi.org/10.1098/rsos.240113

-If you use this code or data please cite: Mulqueeney, James M., et al. "How many specimens make a sufficient training set for automated 3D feature extraction?." bioRxiv (2024): 2024-01.
+If you use this code or data please cite: Mulqueeney, J.M., Searle-Barnes, A., Brombacher, A., Sweeney, M., Goswami, A. and Ezard, T.H., 2024.
+How many specimens make a sufficient training set for automated three-dimensional feature extraction?.
+Royal Society Open Science, 11(6), pp.rsos-240113.

 # Data
 All data stored here is used in the results section of the paper.
 These data can be analysed/ visualised using the R scripts within the the 'R Scripts' Folder.
 This is as follows: